chenhui07c8/DOA-AOA-algorithms/README.md

 # DOA-AOA-algorithms
 Algorithms to estimate the Direction-of-Arrival of the target signal

-This repostory is focusing on sparse array (a small number of receivers) doa estimation.
+This repostory is focusing on sparse array (a small number of receivers) DOA estimation.
 Some of the algorithms are designed for one-dimension direction estimation.
-However, 1-d search can be easily extended into 2-d search by using another non parallel pair of sensor.
-Thus, the target direction vector in a 3-d can be obtained because the third angle info is dependent on the first two.
+However, 1D search can be easily extended into 2D search by using another non parallel pair of sensor.
+Thus, the target 3D direction vector can be obtained because the third angle info is dependent on the first two.

 The algorithms will be introduced and explained with codes as following: